OPENING HOURS

 Jardins d'Étretat

-At the beginning of the XX century, Parisians from the artistic circles started exploring Normandy, and more specifically Étretat, as a destination for summer residencies.
+At the end of the XIX century, Parisians from artistic circles started exploring Normandy, and more specifically Étretat, as a destination for summer retreats.

-In 1905, French actress Madame Thébault did not deviate from the fashion but made a rather more original choice of settlement than the city center: she had her villa built on the windy Amont cliff, a dramatic place filled with mystery.
-She named it "La Roxelane" after one of her favorite historical figures — the legendary wife of Sultan Suleiman the Magnificent.
+In 1905, French actress Madame Thébault did not deviate from the fashion but made a rather more original choice of settlement than the city center: she had her villa built on the windy Amont cliff, a dramatic and mysterious setting.
+She named it "La Roxelane", presumably after one of her favorite historical figures — the legendary wife of Sultan Suleiman the Magnificent.

-Inspired by the place from where so many artists painted (from Claude Monet to Jean-Baptiste Camille Corot), she decided to create a garden, the first to offer such a breathtaking view on La Manche and the cliffs of Étretat.
+Inspired by the location where so many artists, from Claude Monet to Jean-Baptiste-Camille Corot, had painted, she decided to create a garden, the first to offer such a breathtaking view of the English Channel and the cliffs of Étretat.

 Madame Thébault and "La Roxelane"